18F/18f.gsa.gov/_posts/2016-06-30-6-ways-a-writing-lab-will-help-your-organization.md

 Labs also increase awareness of the time it takes to produce and maintain content
 ---------------------------------------------------------------------------------

-A writing ab can also provide folks insight into how much time and effort go into creating and maintaining content.
+A writing lab can also provide folks insight into how much time and effort go into creating and maintaining content.

 Folks who aren’t on the content team (or who don’t serve in